Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/08. The DOM & Bootstrap/README.md

 * Backend Web Developers expected to prototype
 * "Design Systems" are popular everywhere, bootstrap is just a public & opensource one

-## Objectives (5 min)

-1. Add bootstrap to any project.
-1. Utilize bootstraps most basic css classes to define a conventional web design
-1. Deploying a bootstrap responsive grid, navbar, and forms.

-## Overview (5 min)
+## Bootstrap Overview (5 min)

+Like Picasso you are going to master conventions before you break them.

 Remember that Convention over Configuration is a way to gain in development speed, code reusability, and to cope with unexpected edge cases.
 Well we can use CoC on the front end as well as the back end.
 We will first be learning how to use Bootstrap to learn the conventions of web design, and then in future classes we will learn how to write completely custom CSS code.
 For now though, we just need things to look OK.